carlos-kelley/dosomething/README.md

 ## Prerequisites

-Before you get started, make sure you have the following software installed on you computer/phone:
+Before you get started, make sure you have the following software installed on your computer/phone:

 - [Node.js](https://nodejs.org/en/)
 - [PostgreSQL](https://www.postgresql.org/)